Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Junction-based methods Hamiltonians

 The evolution of the density matrix in the displaced frame $\rho_{\mathrm{disp}} = U_{\text{disp}}^\dagger \rho U_{\text{disp}}$ is governed by the following master equation \cite{Blais2007}

 The displaced-frame Hamiltonian $\mathcal{H}_{\mathrm{disp}}$ is given by

 Notice that the second line arises from displacing the ladder operators in the dissipators.
-By separating the lab-frame Hamiltonian into the linearized circuit part $\mathcal{H}_{\mathrm{lin}}$ and its nonlinear counterpart $\mathcal{H}_{\mathrm{nl}}$ as in Eq.~\eqref{eq:dfh-Hamiltonian-lin-nl}, we can split the displaced-frame Hamiltonian in a similar fashion
+For convenience, we repeat the lab-frame Hamiltonian [Eq.~\eqref{eq:dfh-Hamiltonian-lin-nl}], split into the linearized circuit part $\mathcal{H}_{\mathrm{lin}}$ and its nonlinear counterpart $\mathcal{H}_{\mathrm{nl}}$: